 Ensure a commercial space large enough to accommodate the growth of your business.
 Although you may only have one truck, while your business expands, you can build a fleet.
 If you intend to give customers storage space between moves, you will have to make sure you have enough land or facilities to do so.

-Buy a moving truck.
-Then, equip it with the DOT sticker and information about the permits and logos of the association, such as the American Association of Storage and Removals.
+Buy a moving truck to start your man with a van company.
+Then, equip it with the DOT sticker and information about the permits and logos of the association, with the right Associations.
 Purchase equipment to transport, such as trolleys, gloves, pads, boxes, packing supplies, coat ramps, and rear braces.
 Purchase boxes and other materials to sell equipment packages to customers.

 Contact your insurance provider to connect you with a company that can provide you with commercial insurance, business insurance, and insurance coverage for any furniture that may be damaged during the move.
-Texas requires that you transport at least US $ 300,000 in civil liability and the US $ 5,000 in cargo insurance.
+The UK requires that you transport at least US £300,000 in civil liability and the £5,000 in cargo insurance.

 Get the licenses, insurance, and permits required to work in your region.
 Contact the Transportation Department to obtain a DOT number.
-Texas also requires that all moving businesses register with the DMV’s Autotransport Division.
+The UK also requires that all moving businesses register with the Autotransport Division.

 Hire your staff.
 When you start, you will need at least one other person to help you with the move.
 Have people trained in removals to ensure that both are on the same page when it comes to packaging, loading, and unloading?